ggodet-bar/RPG-Manager/Examples/rpg_generic_scenario_bad_ways/act1_sc3.md

 CLASS: scenario

-# Scene 3 - Meet Papa Legba
+TITLE: Scene 3 - Meet Papa Legba

 The PCs meet Papa Legba.
 They encounter also for first time a member of the Brotherhood of Ashkelon.
 {: .synopsis}